In addition to general medical services, the practice offers the following specialised services to its patients:

 Cervical Screening: All women aged between 25 and 65 are encouraged to have regular cervical smears.
 You will be written to when your smear is due; when making an appointment please ask for a cervical-smear appointment with the practice nurse.

 Family Planning: Contraceptive advice (including emergency contraception) is available from all doctors.
-For IUCD fittings please ask for a consultation with Dr Clifton-Brown.
+For IUCD fittings please ask for a consultation with Dr Faria Khan.
 Contraceptive pill checks are normally undertaken by the practice nurses.

 Antenatal Care: Run by the community midwife.
 Patients who are pregnant should contact Reception to request a booking-in form; they will then be sent details of their first appointment with the midwife which will be in either Haverhill, Newmarket or Bury St Edmunds, depending on the patient's home location.